Arkansas lawmaker censured for swearing at colleague

 It’s unclear whether the censure will carry additional penalties for Flowers.
 Senate President Jimmy Hickey said he’s thinking about whether to seek any additional action.

-Flowers gained national attention two years ago when her comments opposing a bill loosening restrictions on the use of lethal force in self defense were widely shared online.
+Flowers gained national attention two years ago when her comments during a committee hearing opposing a bill loosening restrictions on the use of lethal force in self defense were widely shared online.

+When the panel’s chairman during that debate told Flowers to restrain herself, she responded, “What are you going to do, shoot me?”

 Flowers, who has diabetes, has been participating in the Senate’s proceedings remotely because of concerns about the coronavirus.